 A failure in the engine block will leave you stranded and more often than not facing a huge repair bill (at least $1,200, probably more).
 The cost of repairing a cracked engine block can vary considerably depending on the garage you visit, the severity of the crack and the car you drive.
 The technique used to repair the crack can also affect the total and you may have to weigh up the sense in repairing it when it may be more cost-effective to buy a new engine or even a new car.

-K-Seal will permanently repair most engine block failures including:
+K-Seal and K-Seal HD will permanently repair most engine block failures including:

 With a replacement block costing thousands, it’s well worth trying to fix the problem with K-Seal before going down this route.
 K-Seal will seal the cracks in engine blocks that cause coolant leaks, to get you back on the road and save you a small fortune.